 The FWH is a component that brings added security and manageability to the PC platform infrastructure.
-This device includes an integrated Random Number Generator (RNG) to enable stronger encryption, digital signing and security protocols.
-The FWH stores the system BIOS and video BIOS, which eliminates a redundant nonvolatile memory component.
+This device includes an integrated Random Number Generator (RNG) for stronger encryption, digital signing and security protocols.
+The FWH stores the system BIOS and video BIOS to eliminate a redundant nonvolatile memory component.